Works Register Home Log In Authors

 And you'll be indifferent to it:

-Even if, seated on your shoulders, it'll be ripping your head off,
+Even if, seated on your shoulders,

-you'll manage to endure it,
+You'll manage to endure it,

-And the anger will get off your shoulders — since they’ll stop supporting
+And the anger will get off your shoulders —

 When, angered by your disobedience,